Paradox2002de/Paradox2002de/README.md

-Hello there,my name's Ezra and I'm 21 years old.
+Hello there,my name's Ezra and I recently turned 22 years old.
 I'm from Germany,but I am fluid in English.
 I am a Santanist!
 I love nature and